The Historic Yellowstone Trail

 3. The Model Garage, which opened around 1920, relocated to its current site in 1926 and still operates under the same name.

-4. On the east side of the garage at the corner was once a Red Crown gas station, which operated under various owners from the 1920's until it shut down in 2013 and at that time it was an Arco station.
+4. On the east side of the garage on the corner was once a Red Crown gas station, which operated under various owners from the 1920's until it shut down in 2013 and at that time it was an Arco station.
 It has since been reopened and is now a Chevron station.

 5. About a mile west of town is a small building on the north side of the road that was once a gas station owned by Henry and Florence Stone in the 1920s and 1930s.